trayio/mock-inspect/README.md

 ```

 # Unresolved promises in tests, i.e. React tests with jest
 Currently, [jest provides no API to flush promises](https://github.com/facebook/jest/issues/2157) on its own.
 But flushing promises is necessary to have jest execute all built-up promises - and network responses are also promises.
-Therefore, you must flush the built-up promises accordingly manually.
+Therefore, you must flush the built-up promises manually.
 For this use case, we recommend using [the async utility `waitFor` which is provided by the "Testing Library" project](https://testing-library.com/docs/dom-testing-library/api-async#waitfor).
 Alternatively, you could create your own function which flushes a promise and call it as many times as needed:

 ```js
 export const flushPromises = async () => {